RubayetKamal/SS2025_Embedded_Electronic_Engineering_A/Real Time Systems/Earliest Dealine First with FreeRTOS/ReadMe.md

 ---

-## ✅ You're All Set!
+## ✅ That's All

-You’ve successfully built, run, and visualized an EDF scheduling simulation using FreeRTOS.
-Feel free to explore different task configurations and deadlines to see how EDF behaves in various scenarios.
+The task configuations can be edited in the edf_posix.c to see how EDF behaves in various scenarios.